Aniruddha-Shriwant/TinDog/README.md

 # TinDog

-The website is created with help of Bootstrap4
+This is website created with Bootstrap4, which demonstrates the landing page example for apps.